brodycj/android-sqlite-native-ndk-connector/README.md

 ### Included:

-- `src/io/liteglue/SQLiteNative.java` - low-level Java class from  [@liteglue / Android-sqlite-native-driver](https://github.com/liteglue/Android-sqlite-native-driver)
+TBD

 ### Not included

-- Native Android libraries, provided in `sqlite-native-driver-libs.zip` as built from [@liteglue / Android-sqlite-native-driver](https://github.com/liteglue/Android-sqlite-native-driver)
+- Android NDK library (JAR file)

-## TBD (TEMPORARILY BROKEN) Alternative native library builds
+## Alternative native library builds

-- ~~**SQLCipher** - `sqlcipher-native-driver.jar` with native Android libraries that provide SQLCipher, as built from [@liteglue / Android-sqlcipher-native-driver](https://github.com/liteglue/Android-sqlcipher-native-driver)~~
-- ~~**SQLite with ICU** - Native Android libraries with ICU built-in, as built from [@liteglue / Android-sqlite-native-driver-ICU](https://github.com/liteglue/Android-sqlite-native-driver-ICU)~~

-**WARNING:** It is recommended to extract the native per-CPU Android library subdirectories from the JAR and put them in the `libs` directory of your project.
-Some newer Android systems do not
+TBD

 ## Installation

 Include the following in your `libs` directory:

-- Contents of the `libs` subdirectory from `sqlite-native-driver-libs.zip`, as built from [@liteglue / Android-sqlite-native-driver](https://github.com/liteglue/Android-sqlite-native-driver) ~~-- or `sqlcipher-native-driver.jar` as built in [@liteglue / Android-sqlcipher-native-driver](https://github.com/liteglue/Android-sqlcipher-native-driver)~~
+- NDK JAR library
 - `sqlite-connector.jar`, which is built by simply issuing the `make` command in this project

 ## Testing

 There is a simple test project in the `Android-SQLiteConnectorTest` subdirectory.
 To test:

-- Build `sqlite-connector.jar` in this project (using the `make` command)
+- Use the `make` command to build the JAR
-- Build the `sqlite-native-driver` native libs in [@liteglue / Android-sqlite-native-driver](https://github.com/liteglue/Android-sqlite-native-driver)
+- Build the NDK JAR
 - `cd Android-SQLiteConnectorTest`
-- Install `sqlite-connector.jar` and the contents of the `libs` subdirectory from `sqlite-native-driver-libs.zip` into the `libs` subdirectory of `Android-SQLiteConnectorTest` as described above
+- Install the JAR files into the `libs` subdirectory of `Android-SQLiteConnectorTest`
-- You *may* have to update your project using a command like: `android update project -p .`
-- install it on your emulator or device: `ant debug install`
-- run it on your emulator or device
+- Use a tool such as Android Studio to build and run (import is needed for newer versions of Android Studio)

 ## Sample API Usage